CSC 234 Data Visualization

 Or permission of the instructor.
 You do NOT need to know Python in advance,

-even though most of your programs will be in that language.
+even though your programs will be in that language.
 If you are a veteran

 of some programming language (and you all are), you'll be able to pick